Dundee F.C.: 21st century

-On 6 November 2011, it was announced Harry MacLean had resigned from his position as Chief Executive and would work a month's notice.
+On 6 November 2011, Harry MacLean resigned from his position as Chief Executive.
 MacLean, who had played a key role in saving the club during administration, accepted an invitation to re-join the club in a non-executive role before departing his position as Chief Executive.
-His resignation was followed just eleven days later by Stuart Murphy's decision to step down as club chairman and Director of the Club which was effective immediately.
+His resignation was followed just eleven days later by Stuart Murphy's decision to step down as club chairman and director of the club which was effective immediately.
 On 27 December 2011, Harry MacLean resigned from his non-executive role causing questions to arise about the stability of the boardroom.
 Shortly after the gap left by MacLean was filled by Scot Gardiner.

-On 16 July 2012, Dundee were invited to join the Scottish Premier League to replace Rangers after their liquidation and subsequent admittance to the fourth tier of Scottish football.
+On 16 July 2012, Dundee were invited to join the Scottish Premier League to replace Rangers after their financial crisis and subsequent admittance to the fourth tier of Scottish football.

 Since the second period of administration, Dundee, along with their Supporters' Society, implemented regular KPI targets.
-These targets were set to ensure, in some part, that the failures that led to administration and indeed, several decades of financial turmoil, could not be repeated.
+These targets were set to ensure, in some part, that the failures that led to administration and indeed, several decades of financial turmoil could not be repeated.
 Dundee were left after the second administration with only footballing debt and no borrowing capability.
-Since exiting administration, the club has focussed on honouring the footballing debt, whilst keeping lower football wages and stadium bills, according to the income generated.
+Since exiting administration, the club has focused on honouring the footballing debt, whilst keeping lower football wages and stadium bills, according to the income generated.
 The debt post-admin was unexpectedly still over £200,000 which had to be quickly worked into the board's already stretched budgets.

-After an unsuccessful season in the Premier League, when they were asked to replace Rangers, Dundee were again relegated after finishing bottom, despite vastly improved form after John Brown replaced Barry Smith as manager toward the end of the season.
-The following season (2013–14) Dundee would take part in the Scottish Championship (formerly the First Division) after reforms were made to the Scottish League system.
+After an unsuccessful season in the Premier League, Dundee were again relegated after finishing bottom, despite vastly improved form after John Brown replaced Barry Smith as manager toward the end of the season.
+The following season (2013–14), Dundee took part in the Scottish Championship (formerly the First Division) after reforms were made to the Scottish League system.